unum-cloud/ucall/README.md

 ## How is that possible?!

-How can a tiny pet-project with just a couple thousand lines of code dwarf two of the most established networking libraries?
+How can a tiny pet-project with just a couple thousand lines of code compete with two of the most established networking libraries?
-**UJRPC stands on the shoulders of Titans**:
+**UJRPC stands on the shoulders of Giants**:

-- `io_uring` for interrupt-less ~~hence the name~~ IO, *to reduce the latency by avoiding system calls*.
+- `io_uring` for interrupt-less IO.
   - `io_uring_prep_read_fixed` on 5.1+.
   - `io_uring_prep_accept_direct` on 5.19+.
   - `io_uring_register_files_sparse` on 5.19+.
   - `IORING_SETUP_COOP_TASKRUN` optional on 5.19+.
   - `IORING_SETUP_SINGLE_ISSUER` optional on 6.0+.

-- SIMD-accelerated parsers with explicit memory controls, *mainly to increase the bandwidth on large messages*.
+- SIMD-accelerated parsers with manual memory control.
   - [`simdjson`][simdjson] to parse JSON faster than gRPC can unpack `ProtoBuf`.
   - [`Turbo-Base64`][base64] to decode binary values from a `Base64` form.
   - [`picohttpparser`][picohttpparser] to navigate HTTP headers.